MafiaHub/OpenMF-Archived/CONTRIBUTING.md

 - Writing a description and commiting to /docs folder.
 (Note that not all currently uncovered formats are in the folder, we didn't get to write the docs yet.)
 - Writing or finding a description and sending it to us, preferably via our discord (see README.md for the link).

+Note that the original game runs well even on Linux under Wine.

 ## Testing

 Simply play around with the engine and report any yet unreported bugs to our GitHub issue tracker - make a new issue per bug - or tell us via our discord (see README.md for the link).